India’s Unacademy raises $50 million to grow its online learning platform – TechCrunch

 Unacademy competes with unicorn Byju’s, which is widely believed to be the largest edtech startup in the world with its valuation nearing $4 billion.
 Byju’s, which has more than 2.4 million paid subscribers (and over 30 million users), offers courses for students in kindergarten to year 12, in addition to those preparing for competitive under graduation level courses.

 India has the largest population in the world in the age bracket of 5 to 24 years.
-The education space in the nation is estimated to grow to $35 billion in next six years.
+The education space in the nation is estimated to grow to $35 billion in the next six years.

 In recent months, Unacademy has grown more aggressive with marketing.
-Last year it tied up with web producing house The Viral Fever to fund a show called “Kota Factory”, which revolves around the lives of students who are preparing to go to an engineering college.
+Last year it tied up with web-production house The Viral Fever to fund a show called “Kota Factory,” which revolves around the lives of students who are preparing to go to an engineering college.
 In the midst of it, Unacademy also offered low-cost, discounted subscription plans to attract users to its subscription platform.

 Unacademy has presence in Indonesia as well, where as of last year, it had about 30 educators.
 The startup did not offer an update on how its international ambitions are holding up.
 A representative of Unacademy told TechCrunch recently that the platform does not rely on ads for monetization.